radareorg/radare2-book/introduction/basic_usage.md

 The 'seek' command is abbreviated as `s` and accepts an expression as its argument.
 The expression can be something like `10`, `+0x25`, or `[0x100+ptr_table]`.
 If you are working with block-based files, you may prefer to set the block size to a required value with `b` command, and seek forward or backwards with positions aligned to it.
 Use `>` and `<` commands to navigate this way.

+By default, r2 opens the file in VA(virtual addressing) mode, and the starting position is set to the entry point of the execuctable.
+Using `-n` option you can open the file in non-VA mode.

 The 'print' command is abbreviated as `p` and has a number of submodes — the second letter specifying a desired print mode.
 Frequent variants include `px` to print in hexadecimal, and `pd` for disassembling.

 To be allowed to write files, specify the `-w` option to radare when opening a file.
 The `w` command can be used to write strings, hexpairs (`x` subcommand), or even assembly opcodes (`a` subcommand).
 Examples: